kserve/kserve/docs/samples/logger/knative-eventing/README.md

 kubectl create -f trigger.yaml
 ```

-We can now create a sklearn predictor with a logger which points at the message dumper.
-The yaml is shown below.
+We can now create a sklearn predictor with a logger:

 ```
 apiVersion: "serving.kubeflow.org/v1alpha2"